 Which pools are best suited to a variable speed pump?

-Although these pumps hold a number of advantages over a dual speed or single speed pump, they're not the ideal choice for every pool (or budget).
-Smaller pools or those that are infrequently used may derive more benefit from an inexpensive single or dual speed pump, as it's unlikely you'll be able to take advantage of all the available options on a variable speed pump if you don't use your pool very often.
+Although these pumps hold a number of advantages over dual-speed or single-speed pumps, they’re not the ideal choice for every pool (or budget).
+Smaller pools or those that are infrequently used may derive more benefit from an inexpensive single or dual-speed pump, as it’s unlikely you’ll be able to take advantage of all the available options on a variable-speed pump if you don’t use your pool very often.